TA

 • If you're a European mid-market company that wants procurement bundled in with cards, choose Spendesk. it packages cards, expenses, invoices, and procurement in one system built around European accounting integrations like Sage and Datev.

-• If you're a large enterprise that needs sourcing, supplier risk, and contract management beyond card controls, choose Coupa. it covers the full source-to-pay cycle, something Brex's card-first platform was never built to do.
+• If you're a large enterprise that needs sourcing, supplier risk, and contract management beyond card controls, choose Coupa. it covers the full source-to-pay cycle, something Brex's card-first platform was never built to do, though most Coupa customers keep a separate card provider (Brex itself ships a Coupa Pay integration) rather than dropping cards altogether.

 • If you're a venture-backed startup that just needs cards, bill pay, and travel with a free tier, choose stay on Brex.
 Essentials stays free and Premium at $12/seat/month covers multi-entity support and live budgets for most growth-stage teams without a sales call.